The Best Pricing Strategy for New Products: Is It Better To Undercharge Or Overcharge New Consumer Goods? 💲

 Which businesses do you think have the best pricing strategy for new products in Australia?

 We estimate that only 10% of Australian businesses have any real clue about how to price according to the market and/or their customers.
-By this I mean can move beyond cost plus or competitive based pricing and implement more expansive pricing strategies for new products such as value-based pricing, customer-focused pricing, and dynamic pricing.
+By this, I mean can move beyond cost plus or competitive based pricing.
+Then implement more expansive pricing strategies for new products.
+Strategies such as value-based pricing, customer-focused pricing, and dynamic pricing.

-You’ve guessed it: Some of the major Banks; Telcos; the major Supermarkets; some Fuel businesses; some Energy companies – i.e., businesses that have a long history of inelastic demand for their products tend to have the ‘best’ pricing strategy for new products – that is, if the ‘best’ is determined by their profitability and share price alone.
+You’ve guessed it: businesses that have a long history of inelastic demand for their products tend to have the ‘best’ pricing strategy for new products.
+Like some major banks, telcos, supermarkets, fuel businesses and energy companies.
+That is if the ‘best’ is determined by their profitability and share price alone.

 But do they have the ‘best’ pricing strategy for new products or are just really fortunate to have dominated a valuable industry without facing much price competition or change?

-Do you think Banks, Telcos set fair and profitable prices?
+Do you think banks and telcos set fair and profitable prices?

 Prices that customers are willing to pay for (not prices that customer has to pay because there’s no choice) and prices that represent value for the business and their customers (lowers their costs and increase their revenues) – the definition of the best pricing strategy for new products.

 All the businesses that do consistently set high and profitable prices for new products tend to be the top of their respective industries and for many years now.
-They also share a lot in common: There’s not many players in these industries.
+They also share a lot in common: There’s not a lot of players in these industries.
 Pricing structures and offers are pretty standard.
 Customers are restricted on choice.
 There’s a lot of regulatory pressure on pricing.